IbrahimTanyalcin/lexicon-mono-seq/docs/index.md

 ## TODO(s)

 - Currently the `fontWidth` getter/setter returns live values from the `Range` object, which changes with `CSS transform`.
 This causes applet svgs to missalign when parent is transformed ( for instance, if parent is scaled by 0.5, svgs get scaled by 0.25 because `fontWidth` returns half the values ).
 One solution could be to add a new getter/setter that multiplies transformation matrix with its inverse.
+- For very very tiny font sizes, we need to adjust font size dynamically for chrome or other browsers who similarly uses pixel rounding.
+For instance if a font size is specified as 8 and the bounding rect width for that is 4.46 pixels, we need to iteratively search for font sizes around 8 that yields a single decimal instead.

 ## Questions